flythereddflagg/flythereddflagg.github.io/python_book/docs/15-Errors-Exceptions-and-Bugs.md

 ### Errors and Exceptions

 I am using the term "error" loosely here.
 In reality, there was a time when an error was the computer equivalent of certain death.
 You see, Python has all sorts of protections and carefully constructed walls up to protect the programmer from him or herself.
 But it wasn't always this way.
 Older languages such as C (especially in their earlier years) were perfectly happy to let you crash your entire computer.
 (It turns out that you could also destroy your hardware too but that's another can of worms we are not getting into here.)
 From the stand point of these programming languages, an error is a death sentence, at least, for the program in which it occurs.
-Not to mention, there were potentially a lot of weird side effects from a program that just stopped running unexpectedly.
+Not to mention, there were potentially a lot of weird side-effects from a program that just stopped running unexpectedly.

 To deal with the problems that this caused, languages like C++ introduced the concept of an "exception" in which an error could be caught and handled without breaking the program or computer.
 In Python, there are no such things as "errors", at least in the sense that is described above.
 Everything is an exception.
 This means that Python is a relatively forgiving language.
 You can put any amount of junk in there and generally it will keep you from causing major problems.
 In fact as you have seen by now, Python does everything it can to help you understand what went wrong and sometimes even tells you how you can fix it.

 I mentioned in an earlier section that "There is no such thing as perfect code".
 I mean it.
 Even when you write the simplest programs there are hundreds if not thousands of little things that have to go right for you to get a desired result.

 And I want you to understand this now as well.
 You will make mistakes.
 This doesn't necessarily make you a bad programmer.
 Mistakes are almost inevitable.
 What I want you to get from this lesson is to not fear making mistakes and to know how to fix them when you make them.
-To that end we will now go over the kinds of exceptions and errors you will run into and how they can be fixed.
+To that end, we will now go over the kinds of exceptions and errors you will run into and how they can be fixed.

 #### Syntax Errors